miketery/srw-app/README.md

 //TODO

-- Recovery Manifest, is a recovery scheme with participants and devices
+- Recovery Manifest, is a recovery scheme with partys and devices

 ### Managers